 Overview

-• Application integration tests: for running your application in a short-lived test mode with dependencies, such as databases, message queues or web servers.
+Application integration tests: This involves running your application in a transient test mode with dependencies such as databases, message queues, or web servers.
+TestContainers facilitates this process, making it efficient and reliable.

 Kata